utking/code-snippets/backend/README.md

 To install it, run `install.sh`.
 All the required files will be copied over to the right places.

 Before running the application, check and adjust `/etc/code-snippets/env`.
 The session token was auto-generated and can be left as-is.
-THe user name and password should be changed.
+The SQLite DB file path can also be changed.

 To start the application, run